Promoting interagency collaboration in the development of a local housing strategy

 In either case, the lead agency or office has responsibility for managing what can be a lengthy and complicated process, including generating ideas for policy or program recommendations, conducting background research and analysis, hiring consultants, preparing meeting notes and draft documents, organizing community outreach, and writing the plan—or engaging colleagues in other departments to carry out some or all of these tasks.
 The lead agency is also often in regular contact with the leadership office that will ultimately approve or adopt the plan (if this is a different body).

-How can staff who are leading development of the housing strategy collaborate with other agencies and departments?
+How can staff collaborate with other agencies and departments?

 While the department of housing or community development may have primary responsibility for implementation of local housing programs, multiple agencies control housing policy levers and are core to the housing mission.
 The specific agencies that are directly involved in housing functions will vary depending on how each jurisdiction is organized, but may include the department of buildings, the zoning or planning commission, the planning department, the city and county departments responsible for tax policy, the department of code enforcement, the public housingA federal program dedicated to providing decent and safe rental housing for low-income families, older adults, and persons with disabilities.
 There are around 1.2 million houesholds residing in public housing units, managed by over 3,000 housing authorities.
 Programs differ in types and sizes. agency, and the local housing finance agency (if any).
 In smaller localities, many of these department functions may sit in a single office or under a single responsibility party or, the locality may use resources of the county or region to serve these critical functions.